-Players select the Group which they represent during entry into a Teams Tournament.
+Players select the Team which they represent during registration process into a Teams Event.

-Event Organisers may change the Group that any player Represents from the Player Entry Details card at any time.
+Event Organizers may change the Team that any player represents in the Edit player profile window at any time.

-A player without a Group cannot be in a Team.
+A player without a Team name cannot be a part of the team.

 Managing a Team Event

-The results are automatically calculated and displayed on the Standings.
+The results are automatically calculated and displayed on the Team standings.

 - This encourages participation because a less experienced player can still be part of a team, without anyone feeling that player is "dragging the team down".

 - It is flexible because you can have a team with 4 or 40 players and the larger team has no advantage.